Glucagon and Hypoglycemia: Hormonal Control of Blood Sugar

 Type 1 diabetes is a disorder in which the pancreas no longer makes insulin.
 It's generally treated with insulin injections.
 The timing and amount of insulin that is injected is vitally important.
 Too little or too much insulin in the bloodstream in relation to blood sugar level can both be dangerous.

 Hypoglycemia is an abnormally low level of blood sugar.
 The decrease is much larger than the moderate decrease that develops when we haven't eaten for a while or when we've exercised, which glucagon compensates for.
 In hypoglycemia, the blood sugar may be dangerously low, which can prevent the brain from working properly.

-In hypoglycemia, the body may not be able to produce enough glucagon to compensate for the lowered glucose level or they may not be able to produce glucagon fast enough.
+When people with diabetes develop hypoglycemia, their body may not be able to produce enough glucagon to compensate for the lowered glucose level, or it may not be able to produce glucagon fast enough.
 First aid and/or medical treatment may be necessary.